10 Feb Who Determines Your Self-Worth?

 Ralph H. Kilmann, co-author of the Thomas-Kilmann Instrument (TKI)

 Recently, I’ve been having more discussions on the core topic of self-worth: Am I a good or bad person?
 Am I valuable?
-Am I loveable?
+Am I lovable?
 Do I deserve to be happy?
 And, most importantly, who chooses the answers to these profound questions: You or other people?

 I find it useful to divide this inherent conflict about self-worth into two different aspects: (1) Whose criteria are used to judge your self-worth: yours or others?
 (2) Who’s the ultimate judge of your self-worth: you or others?

 Naturally, we can resolve the conflict (as we often do), by using other people’s criteria (of what it means to be a good or bad person, etc.) and then allow them to judge us accordingly.
 Our feelings about ourselves are therefore determined by cultural norms and other people’s expectations.
 We can also resolve the conflict by ignoring our surrounding society and rely solely on our own criteria and be our own judge exclusively.
 As a result, a person can choose whatever criteria suit him or her and then render the final decision.
 Ironically, however, people often pick perfectionistic criteria for themselves and then judge themselves much more harshly than any other person or group would judge them!

 Using the TKI Conflict Model, we realize that the either/or choice of who determines your self-esteem (short term and long term) is on the distributive dimension.
 At best, we can come up with some compromise solution: For example, when I am with my family, I use my own criteria to judge my self-worth and I, myself, render that decision.
 But when I am at work, I rely on my boss, co-workers, and the reward system to determine how I feel about my self-worth: They render that decision for me, based on their criteria and their assessment of my competency and contribution.